On the hunt for the best protein powder for women? 10 a Health Editor uses to boost satiety and build muscle

 If you're on the hunt for the best protein powder for women, trust me when I say: as a Health Editor, I've tried the lot and know the ones worth investing your money in (and the ones that aren't).

 Find yourself Googling, what is protein, or wondering what protein powders actually are?
 In the simplest sense, the latter is a powdered shake designed to help you up your protein intake if you're struggling to get enough through your diet.
-As dietician Nichola Whitehead explains, protein is vital for everything from muscle growth, to preserving lean muscle mass, to repairing muscle, too (and how to get enough vegan protein from vegan protein sources if you're plant-based, too).
+As dietician Nichola Whitehead explains, protein is vital for everything from muscle growth, to preserving lean muscle mass, to repairing muscle.

-Implementing nutritional supplements into your diet can be pretty scary, especially if you're a beginner.
-Let us - and the experts - help cut through the confusing jargon.
+That said, implementing nutritional supplements into your diet can be pretty scary if you've never tried them before.
+So let me and my fellow experts help you cut through the confusing jargon.
 Keep scrolling for our rundown of the best protein powders for women currently available to buy, as well as the most common myths not to fall for.

 1. Form Nutrition